paginagmbh/EPUB-Checker/README.md

 Release the app
 ---------------

-Releasing a new version requires the Mac OS App to be codesigned and notarized.
-This can be done from the maven packaging process or during a `mvn release:prepare` call.
-The additional maven step will run a bash script to sign and notarize the Mac App with our private Apple Developer Certificate.
+Releasing a new version requires the Mac App to be codesigned and notarized.
+This can be done from the maven packaging process or via GitHub Actions CI on the `master` branch.
+The additional maven step will run a bash script (`src/build/mac-release.sh`) to codesign and notarize the Mac App with our private Apple Developer Certificate.
 Therefore, this step will only work on our systems or in GitHub Actions CI.

 ### Release requirements

-* Mac OS X 10.14+
+* macOS 10.14+
 * Java/JDK 8
 * Maven 3.5+
 * NodeJS + npm